article · Certification difficulty & pass rates

 BLS context: useful, but not a Cloud+ outcome

 The BLS data is occupation context, not certification-outcome evidence.
-RoleMath's current packets use May 2025 national OEWS data: Computer User Support Specialists at 717,190 employment and a 61,860 USD median annual wage; Computer Systems Engineers/Architects at 435,370 employment and a 116,580 USD median annual wage; Network and Computer Systems Administrators at 314,340 employment and a 99,130 USD median annual wage; and Information Security Analysts at 190,650 employment and a 129,180 USD median annual wage.
+RoleMath's current analyses use May 2025 national OEWS data: Computer User Support Specialists at 717,190 employment and a 61,860 USD median annual wage; Computer Systems Engineers/Architects at 435,370 employment and a 116,580 USD median annual wage; Network and Computer Systems Administrators at 314,340 employment and a 99,130 USD median annual wage; and Information Security Analysts at 190,650 employment and a 129,180 USD median annual wage.

 The outlook context is also occupation-level.
-RoleMath's current packets show Computer User Support Specialists at -3.7 percent projected employment change for 2024-2034 with 40.8 thousand annual openings, Computer occupations, all other at 8.2 percent with 31.3 thousand annual openings, Network and Computer Systems Administrators at -4.2 percent with 14.3 thousand annual openings, and Information Security Analysts at 28.5 percent with 16 thousand annual openings.
+RoleMath's current analyses show Computer User Support Specialists at -3.7 percent projected employment change for 2024-2034 with 40.8 thousand annual openings, Computer occupations, all other at 8.2 percent with 31.3 thousand annual openings, Network and Computer Systems Administrators at -4.2 percent with 14.3 thousand annual openings, and Information Security Analysts at 28.5 percent with 16 thousand annual openings.

 None of that means Cloud+ pays those salaries or creates those openings.
 It helps readers understand the role families around the credential and decide whether Cloud+ is appropriately timed.